Geography is the subject which holds the key to our future.

 At Key Stage 3, the syllabus includes a range of topics at varying scales.
 The GCSE and A Level specifications are both with AQA.

 The department is housed in the new Woodside block, with four dedicated classrooms and an office.
 The department is well resourced with multiple sets of core textbooks, together with a wide variety of other texts, teacher resource packs, videos, interactive whiteboard resources, work sheets for all years, DVDs and other electronic teacher resources.
 A healthy budget means that resources are constantly being updated and extended.
 GCSE and A Level students have access to a range of textbooks, many of which are syllabus-specific.
 Fully resourced Schemes of Work are in place for all year groups to support teaching, learning and planning.
 These are reviewed and updated on a regular basis.

 The department holds membership of both the Royal Geographical Society and The Geographical Association (GA).
-The Head of Department is also a member of the GA Secondary Phase Committee and, as such, is able to incorporate the latest developments in the subject into the department.
+It works closely with teacher training providers and, as such, is able to incorporate the latest developments in the subject into the department.

 Homework is set weekly at Key Stage 3 and should take approximately 30 minutes to complete.
 The outcome of homework is as varied as the teaching styles mentioned above, so students might find themselves conducting interviews, producing posters or investigating issues.
 Homework is used to extend the learning from the lesson and is an important part of the learning in Geography.